Vexild/personal_calendar_REST_api/README.md

 ````

-When posting or updating an event, a JSON is required as a body.
+When posting or updating an event, new data is delivered through body as JSON.
 In both cases(POST and PUT) following JSON is required:
 ````
 {
 	"eventName" : "game night",